 KitchenAid Grain Mill Attachment: General Features

-The KitchenAid Grain Mill Attachment is the kind of appliance anyone interested baking should have in their kitchen.
+KitchenAid Grain Mill Attachments are the kind of appliance anyone interested baking should have in their kitchen.
 It’s incredibly versatile and will open up an array of culinary possibilities that might have previously been closed to you.

 Materials and Appearance – This is a beautiful appliance that attaches the front end of your KitchenAid Stand Mixer.
 The exterior is fashioned from high-quality stainless steel and available in either a satin finish or with a high polish.
 Everything is built to extremely close tolerances.
 There’s no jangling of loose connections or the feeling you have to hold onto it to prevent it from shaking apart, which is sometimes the case with cheap grinders.
 It attaches firmly to the Stand Mixer and stays where you put it while you put it through its paces.